osaetinevbuoma/kafka-ecommerce/README.md

 $ docker-compose up -d
 ```
 This builds (if running for the first time) and starts the Docker containers.
+To see the logs of each service as it communicates with the broker, open each container log in a separate terminal.

 ## REST Endpoints